-How well did we establish awareness to all individuals who needed to know? □ Very Well □ Average □ Needs Improvement □ I Don't Know How well did the Cris sis Intervention n Team meet the needs of f students from your perspective? □ Very Well □ Average □ Needs Improvement I Don't Know How well did the Cris sis Intervention n Team meet the needs of f staff from your perspective? □ Very Well □ Average □ Needs Improvement □ I Don't Know After today's crisis res ponse, do you have any suggestions for handling future crises?
-Crisis Interver ntion Team Ev valuation Form ntion Team Events to all individuals who r blish awarene needed to know?
-How well did we esta blish awarend □ Average ess to all individuals who r Needs Improvement needed to know?
-How well did we esta blish awarend D Average ess to all individuals who r Needs Improvement needed to know?
-I Don't Know students from your perspective?
-How well did we esta Uery Well How well did the Cris Very Well blish awarene Average sis Intervention Average ess to all individuals who r Needs Improvement Team meet the needs of a needed to know?
-I Don't Know students from your perspective?
-I Don't Know How well did we esta Uery Well How well did the Cris Very Well blish awarene Average Sis Intervention Average ess to all individuals who r Needs Improvement Team meet the needs of s Needs Improvement needed to know?
-I Don't Know students from your perspective?
-I Don't Know staff?
+How well did we establish awareness to all individuals who needed to know? □ Very Well □ Average ☐ Needs Improvement □ I Don't Know How well did the Crisis Intervention Team meet the needs of students from your perspective? □ Very Well ☐ Average □ Needs Improvement □ I Don't Know How well did the Crisis Intervention Team meet the needs of staff from your perspective? □ Very Well ☐ Average ☐ Needs Improvement □ I Don't Know After today's crisis res ponse, do you have any suggestions for r handling future crises?
+Crisis Interve ntion Team Ev valuation Form How well did we esta blish awarene ess to all individuals who r needed to know? □ Needs Improvement How well did the Crisis Intervention Team meet the needs of students from your perspective? □ Very Well ☐ Average ☐ Needs Improvement □ I Don't Know How well did the Crisis Intervention Team meet the needs of staff? □ Very Well ☐ Average ☐ Needs Improvement □ I Don't Know

+After today's crisis response, do you have any suggestions for handling future crises?

+Parental Notification

 Dear Parent or Guardian,

 Your child, was seen by

-(Student Na 5
+(Student Name)

 , a member of the Archdiocesan

 (Counselor's/Social Worker's Name)

 Crisis Intervention Team, on

-, (Date)
+onsis mervendon ream, on (Date)

-Please take the opportunity to follow up with your child regarding his/her feelings about this issue:
+Please take the opportunity to follow about this issue: up with your child regarding his/her feelings

-Children and adults respond to experiencing, witnessing or even hearing of a traumatic incident in a variety of ways.
-It is important that children be given ample opportunities to ask questions and to talk about their reactions.
-For some students a death of someone they know may remind them of another loss in their lives.
-For other children it maybe their first encounter with death.
+incident in a variety of ways.
+It is import to ask questions and to talk about their encing, witnessing or even hearing of a traumatic ortant that children be given ample opportunities reactions.
+For some students a death of someone er loss in their lives.
+For other children it may be

-Should you have difficulty approaching this issue or if you would like additional information about talking to your child about death, we have material available at school.
-Below are some other suggestions that parents may find useful in helping your child:
+information about talking to your cl ning this issue or if you would like additional hild about death, we have material available a ions that parents may find useful in helping you

-- Be a good listener.
-Listen carefully for any misconceptions or distortions the child may have. - Provide physical closeness.
-Spend extra time putting your child to bed.
-Talk and offer reassurance. - Encourage children to ask questions and to discuss, write or draw their feelings. - Provide play and fun experiences to relieve tensions.
+• Be a good listener.
+Listen carefu ully for any misconceptions or distortions the

+child may have.

+• Provide physical closeness.
+Spe- nd extra time putting your child to bed.
+Talk

+and offer reassurance.

+• tions and to discuss, write or draw their feelings

+• Provide play and fun experience es to relieve tensions.

+N
-Please feel free to contact

-(School Name & Number)
+Please feel free to contact (School Name & Number)

-if you have any questions or if would like additional information.
+if you have any questions or if would

+V

 Thank you!

 (School Counselor/Social Worker Signature)